whiteribbonalliance/dashboard-api/README.md

 pip install -r requirements.txt
 ```

 Configure the environment variables.

-To allow translations with `Google Cloud Translation API` include the Google Cloud
+To allow translations with `Google Cloud Translation API` include the Google Cloud service account's `credentials.json`
-service account's `credentials.json` at the root of the project and set `TRANSLATIONS_ENABLED` to `True`.
+at the root of the project.
+For `Azure Translator` fill the env variable `AZURE_TRANSLATOR_KEY`.

+Set `TRANSLATIONS_ENABLED` to `True`.

 Check the section `CSV file` and `How to add a new campaign` before running the API.